Gabriella439/post-rfc/sotu.md

 **Rating:** Mature

-Haskell has tool(s) for automatic code formatting:
+Haskell has tools for automatic code formatting:

 * `stylish-haskell` - Less opinionated code formatting tool that mostly formats imports, language extensions, and data type definitions
+* `ormolu` - More opinionated formatting tool that uses GHC's own parser
+* `brittany` - Formats more than `stylish-haskell`, but less opinionated than `ormolu`.

 <br>